NBISweden/AGAT/docs/tools/agat_convert_embl2gff.md

 - **-d**

-    Means that primary tags provided by the option "primary\_tag" will be discarded.
+    Bolean - Means that primary tags provided by the option "primary_tag" will be discarded.

+- **-k**

+    Bolean - Means that only primary tags provided by the option "primary_tag" will be kept.

 - **-o**, **--output**, **--out**, **--outfile** or **--gff**